amlalejini/amlalejini.github.io/_pages/rec-letters.md

 - Tell me about what you are applying for and, if possible, why you are applying.
   This information will help me know how to best position your letter.

-So, if you would like a letter of recommendation from me, please send me an email with the following information:
+So, if you would like a letter of recommendation from me, please email me with the following information:

 1. Include your name and preferred pronouns
 2. Include the instructions to submit the letter (the website, email, contact information, etc.)
 3. Include the date the letter is due!
 4. Give me a list of at least three attributes you would like me to emphasize in the letter (more is better!).
-5. Give me a list of at least three events / interactions / etc that you would like me to include in the letter.
+5. Give me a list of at least three events / interactions / etc. that you would like me to include in the letter.
 For example,
   - Challenges overcome
   - Specific conversations we've had
   - Demonstrated strengths